ErikKassubek/ADVOCATE/doc/recording.md

 When the main function terminates, it calls the [FinishTracing](../go-patch/src/advocate/advocate_tracing.go#65) function.
 This will collect all the local traces and write them into files.
 We ignore all internal routines, that where created and run before the main routine started to execute.

+The trace files are stored trace local, meaning one file per trace in a folder called `advocateTrace_[number]` inside the `advocateResult` folder.
+The files are called `trace_[id].log`.
+In each file the elements executed in this routine are stored, one element per line sorted by the pre counter.
+The elements stored for each operations are described in the explanations for the different types linked above.

+Additionally a `trace_info.log` file is created with some additional infos, e.g. whether the program terminated normally or because of a panic.

 [^1]: M. Knyszek.
 "Execution tracer overhaul". https://github.com/golang/proposal/blob/master/design/60773-execution-tracer-overhaul.md (Accessed 2025-03-29)\
 [^2]: [runtime/cputicks.go](../go-patch/src/runtime/cputicks.go#L11)\